Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves a specific order by ID and lists the key fields (status, total, currency, etc.), distinguishing it from list tools and other get tools for different entities.
+The description clearly states the tool retrieves a specific order by ID and lists the included information (status, total, currency, customer info, payment details).
+It is unambiguous and distinguishes from sibling tools like ls_list_orders.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.